-Ref Child Protection 2007-D-441-en-5 ESB Documents A Regular and frequent inspection of building and site by school administration and Public Works departments to include all new buildings and changes of use.
-Inspected by the fire brigade, normally once per year NOB is responsible for the buildings and they have a 10 year maintenance plan, and priorities for the following year and work done in the previous year В Reasonable response to potential dangers, depending on the urgency of each case.
+Ref Child Protection 2007-D-441-en-5 ESB Α Regular and frequent inspection of building and site by school administration and Public Works departments to include all new buildings and changes of use.
+Inspected by the fire brigade, normally once per year NOB is responsible for the buildings В Reasonable response to potential dangers, depending on the urgency of each case.
 Arrangements for bad weather Business Continuity Plan Visitors to the school, and pupil visitors С Risk Assessment which should be kept up to date.
-Obligatory assessment carried out every 5 years according to the labour laws of the Netherlands.
-New material needed here.
-D Protection of pupils from traffic danger when on the schools' property or in the schools' care (e.g. outings, school trips).
+Obligatory assessment carried out every 5 years according to the labour laws of the Netherlands (most recent June 2019) D Protection of pupils from traffic danger when on the schools' property or in the schools' care (e.g. outings, school trips).
 Contact with the local authorities with Insurance for staff members and if they have pupils in their cars, see School trips procedure E Provision of fire escapes on multi storey buildings, outward opening doors on main access points to buildings and route signs for guidance in emergencies.
 Belongs to the regular checks by the fire brigade, and the school responds to complaints and points raised.
 Another check is the Users Licence from the gemeente Bergen F Regular evacuation exercises, written instructions for staff and pupils about context of an evacuation (e.g. fire) and after each exercise a report on its conduct with the aim of improving safety.
-Evacuation Procedure , and there is also the BHV file (with the concierges) Evacuation procedures take place at least twice per year with evaluations and changes as necessary There is the need to develop plans for other kinds of emergency G Designation of a person responsible for safety measures.
-Overall the director is responsible for safety measures The bursar is responsible for security of the school buildings.
-The deputy directors are responsible for the safety of the pupils The director is responsible for the safety of the staff members Η Adherence to local legislation concerning safety in laboratories, for example, with reference to number of pupils, wearing of masks, goggles or protective clothing, storage of chemicals, ventilation, teacher control of mains services.
-Safety in laboratories Ι Regular inspection by a competent firm of equipment for physical education.
+Evacuation Procedure, and there is also the BHV file (with the concierges) Evacuation procedures take place twice per year with evaluations and changes as necessary Lockdown Procedure is in place G Designation of a person responsible for safety measures.
+Overall the director is responsible for safety and security There is a safety and security officer The bursar is responsible for security of the school building The deputy directors are responsible for the safety of the pupils The director is responsible for the safety of the staff members Н Adherence to local legislation concerning safety in laboratories, for example, with reference to number of pupils, wearing of masks, goggles or protective clothing, storage of chemicals, ventilation, teacher control of mains services.
+Safety in laboratories I Regular inspection by a competent firm of equipment for physical education.
 Done every year by two companies J Recreational spaces of an appropriate size are properly equipped and maintained.
-Equipment is provided according to school plans and provision by NOB.
-Equipment is checked once or twice per year by a locally contracted company.
+Equipment is provided according to school plans Equipment is checked once or twice per year by locally contracted companies